Partner Teachers: Professional Learning Series

 Your personal information is collected under the authority of section 33(c) of the Freedom of Information and Protection of Privacy Act, and is required for updating your email subscription preferences.
 If you have any questions about the collection or use of this information, please contact the Office of Advancement at email@example.com

 These professional learning sessions will be facilitated by Werklund Instructors to support knowledge sharing in targeted areas.
-Themes include: online and blended learning, teacher wellness, Indigenous education, and teaching for diversity.
+Themes include: Indigenous education, math engagement, literacy development and wellness.

 Registration will open two-three weeks prior to the date of the event.

 Viewing and representing are important aspects of literacy learning, yet they are frequently overshadowed by the emphasis on reading and writing.
 In this workshop, we draw on the popularity and pedagogical potential of comics, graphic novels and illustrated books to explore the place of viewing and representing across the curriculum.
 We will discuss how visual literacies can increase engagement and authenticity, and complement more conventional literacy learning.

 Interactivity: Attendees will participate in hands-on activities related to both the reading and creation of comics.
 These activities can be easily adapted for a variety of k-12 classrooms.